QuantConnect/Lean/Documentation/ADR/0001-brokerage-order-polling-service.md

    write it.
 3. CharlesSchwab and Public.com: delete their service class and their fill/close diff.
 What stays is real and
    named: the read and its sweep window, the model-to-state mapping, Schwab's stream-unavailable switch and its by-symbol leg id assignment.
-Two behavior changes are intentional: a Public poll that shows a new fill and the cancel together now emits both — today's code drops the cancel (`PublicBrokerage.Brokerage.cs:629-638`) — and polled fills are priced at the broker's reported price of the sweep, so Public's change-of-average recovery and Schwab's per-execution prices become per-sweep prices while the quantities stay exact.
+One behavior change is intentional: a Public poll that shows a new fill and the cancel together now emits both — the old code dropped the cancel.
+Schwab's per-execution prices become per-sweep prices while the quantities stay exact; Public kept its change-of-average price recovery inside its mapping, so its part prices stay exact too.
 4. Tradier: replace the inline re-check block with a watch.
 Tradier splits orders across zero, so one brokerage order can cover only part of the Lean quantity — its watch resolves submissions only, and fills stay on its existing path.